johvnik/CmRDTs/README.md

 - [ ] Implement `GSet` (Grow-Only Set).
 - [ ] Implement `OrSet` (Observed-Remove Set).
 - [ ] Implement `RGA` (Replicable Growable Array).

-## Testing ⚕

-This library is tested using a combination of:

-- **Unit tests** for core logic within each module.
-- **Property-based tests** with `proptest` to rigorously verify that the CRDTs adhere to their mathematical properties (commutativity, associativity, idempotence) across a wide range of randomized scenarios.

 ## License